Dartvauder/NeuroTrainerWebUI/README.md

 * Easy installation via install.bat(Windows) or install.sh(Linux)
 * Flexible and optimized interface (By Gradio)
-* Authentication via admin:admin (You can enter your login details in the GradioAuth.txt file)
 * Support for Transformers: finetune, evaluate, quantize and generate (LLM)
 * Support for Diffusers and Safetensors: finetune, evaluate, conversion and generate (StableDiffusion)
 * Full and LORA types of finetune, evaluate and generate (For LLM and StableDiffusion)